This blog post was originally posted on July 28, 2016 and was updated on October 16, 2017.

 The menú del día, or set lunch menu, in restaurants around town often offers comfort foods perfect for young palettes.
 Kids in Madrid go crazy for macarrones con chorizo, pasta with tomato sauce and chunks of meaty and smoky chorizo (not spicy!).

 Infamous in the world of kid-friendly Spanish food, croquetas are balls of tapas paradise that are crispy on the outside and creamy on the inside.
-They are made with bechamel sauce studded with everything from bits of ham to cooked chicken.
+They consist of bechamel sauce studded with everything from bits of ham to cooked chicken.
 They are so good that there are even restaurants that specialize just in croquetas.
 Plus they are perfect for little hands!

 A food tour is a great way to find kid-friendly Spanish food in Madrid.
 Our Madrid for Kids Walking Tour is a fun-for-all-ages introduction to some of the best eats in Madrid.

-This tour is specially designed for kids ages 6 to 14 and includes stops at Madrid’s most iconic landmarks.
+This is the perfect tour for kids ages 6 to 14 and includes stops at Madrid’s most iconic landmarks.
 Along the way you’ll enjoy classic Spanish snacks like jamón and of course, churros and chocolate!